 Connect with a large database of skilled miners and mining industry professionals, so you can tap into a talent pool that’s far wider and more diverse than your own.

-After 23 years MPi has 60,000+ active mining experienced candidates registered.
+After 26 years Mining People has 106,000+ active experienced mining candidates registered.

 Search in your local area, not just online

 Instead of casting your net into the wide blue ocean, why not drop a line into a known fishing hotspot instead?
 Advertise locally.
-If you’re in Kalgoorlie, advertise in and tap into existing networks in Kalgoorlie, for example.
+For example, if you’re in Kalgoorlie, advertise in (and tap into existing networks in) the Goldfields.

 Mobilise as quickly as you can

 Candidates have choice.
 That’s the reality of a skills shortage.
-Given the choice between two jobs — one that mobilises in 24 or 48 hours, or one that mobilises in two weeks or a month — which will be more attractive to the candidate?
-(Not to mention better for your company and site.)
+Given the choice between a job that mobilises in 24 or 48 hours, or one that mobilises in two weeks or a month, it’s the one that mobilises faster that’s going to be most attractive to the candidate.

 HR processes can take a long time.
 That’s especially true in mining, where there are medicals and other checks to perform.
 Look at ways to mobilise more quickly.
-For example; If your preferred candidate is ready to start ASAP, consider a client referral to MPi, in most cases (medical centre dependent) we can get candidates mobilised within 72 hours – you then run your internal process, whilst having your preferred candidates on site as an MPi contractor, when you are ready, you roll them off of our payroll to yours free of any charges.
+For example, if your preferred candidate is ready to start ASAP, consider a client referral to Mining People.
+In most cases (medical centre dependent) we can get candidates mobilised within 72 hours.
+You then run your internal process while having your preferred candidates onsite, as a Mining People contractor.
+When you are ready, you roll them off our payroll and onto yours, free of any charges.

 Research the competition